 Almost 500 Complaints

-MSC Cruises is in fourth place with 50 total complaints, but it’s notable that of those 50, 21 were received prior to August 20, with 29 coming in since… the only line to show a complaint increase in the last 3 months.
+MSC Cruises is in fourth place with 50 total complaints, but it’s notable that of those 50, 21 were received before August 20, with 29 coming in since… the only line to show a complaint increase in the last 3 months.
 Of the major cruise lines analyzed by the Sun-Sentinel, only Disney Cruise Line registered 0 complaints to date.

 An F Rating for One Cruise Line